Last updated October 31, 2020

 Having an offshore bank account — or two… or three — is an important step in planting flags around the world.
 As we often discuss, the actual opening of an account is relatively easy, and you don’t need a lot of money.

-In my guide, The Best Offshore Banks, we discuss 55 banks that will open offshore accounts for anyone with as little as $500 to deposit.
-In some cases, you won’t even have to leave your living room, as a number of Caribbean and even European banks allow for remote account opening.
+We’ve covered our favorite banks in our article on the best offshore banks as well as the best locations for priority banking for high-net-worth individuals, but there are also many banks that will open offshore accounts for anyone with as little as $500 to deposit.
+In some cases, you won’t even have to leave your living room, as a number of the Caribbean and even European banks allow for remote account opening.

 To make things clear, this article is NOT about how to hide money offshore.
 While the media loves to do gotcha pieces about how easy it is to move money overseas, the reality is that playing by the rules is a lot better way to go.